 I keep my first aid supplies for camping separate from my home supplies.
 This way they’re always ready to grab and go, and I’m not searching the house for Neosporin the night before a trip.

 Just make sure you keep an eye on expiration dates when you’re packing for your first camping trip of a new season.

 Bonus Camping Hack

-I’ve lost count of how many times we’ve gone camping, but I still use my handy packing list every time.
+I’ve lost count of how many times we’ve gone camping, but I still use my handy packing list every time to make sure we don’t leave any important camping gear behind.
 You can read about it in this post here, as well as grab the free printable camping packing list.

-Camping can be a lot of work, but it’s always worth it!
-And with a little organization, you can make it much easier and more fun.
+Planning a great camping trip can be a lot of work, but it’s always worth it!
+And with a little organization, you can make your camping experience much easier and more fun.
 I hope these camping hacks have helped you and I’d love to hear your favorite tricks too.

-Leave me a comment below, and I’ll be sure to respond, once we get back from our next camping trip!
+Leave me a comment below with your best camping hacks, and I’ll be sure to respond, once we get back from our next camping trip!

 Sign up for The Palette Muse Newsletter and get access to all my free printables, including this one!

 If you’re already a subscriber, click over to the Free Printables Library to find the download.
 You’ll need the password at the bottom of any of my emails.

 Being a very seasoned camper I thought I knew all the little secrets but didn’t think of the retractable dog leash running off of a rope.
 What a great idea!
 My little dog, if allowed will wander from campsite to campsite looking for someone to pet her.
 This will keep her in our site but give her freedom.
 Thank you for posting.